Will Contests: Testamentary Capacity

 In most insane delusion challenges, the delusion usually is involves 1 or more of the heirs who have been disinherited or received substantially less than expected.
 For instance, in Re Robertson's Estate, the testator believed that he had no children whereas it was easily demonstrated that he had 2 children by his 1st wife.
 In re Russell's Estate (Cal.)
 210 P. 249, the testator had a daughter and treated her as such for 40 years, then suddenly started believing she was not his daughter, even though there was no apparent rational basis for the change in belief.

 There are 2 approaches used, depending on the jurisdiction, to adjudge rationality: the rational person test and the factual basis test.
-The majority of jurisdictions apply the rational person test, which simply asks if a rational person could have disposed of his assets in the same way as the testator.
+The majority of jurisdictions apply the rational person test, which simply asks if a rational person would have disposed of his assets like the testator.
 If so, then the testator is presumed to be rational.
 A minority of jurisdictions apply the factual basis test, which asks if there is any reasonable basis for the testator's disposition of his assets.
 If so, then the testator has testamentary capacity.

 Since the factual basis test simply asks if there is any reasonable basis for the distribution, it is easier to satisfy, whereas the rational person test may let the judge or jury decide that a rational person would consider other facts in the distribution, and, thus, make it more likely that the testator will be adjudged irrational.